-The fundamental investment objective of the Empire Life Emblem Growth Portfolio GIF is to aim to provide long-term capital growth and earn limited income by investing primarily in a diversified mix of Canadian equity and fixed-income securities.
+The fundamental investment objective of the Empire Life Emblem Growth Portfolio GIF is to provide long-term capital growth and earn limited income by investing primarily in a diversified mix of Canadian equity and fixed income securities.

-In order to achieve its objective, the fund may invest directly in securities or indirectly through the use of secondary fund(s).
-At this time the fund invests its assets primarily in the Empire Life Emblem Growth Portfolio mutual fund (the secondary fund).
+In order to achieve its objective, the fund may invest directly in securities or indirectly through the use of secondary funds.
+Currently, the target asset mix of the fund is 80% in equity securities and 20% in fixed income securities.
+The fund will be monitored and re-balanced from time to time at the discretion of the portfolio manager, consistent with the fund's investment objective and target asset mix.
+The fund may use derivative instruments.
+The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.
+At this time the fund invests its assets primarily in the Empire Life Emblem Growth Portfolio mutual fund.